Magali Aubac Camelio

 • Nurse, Endocrinology Department, Montpellier University Hospital (2002–2004).

-TITLE: Smartphone Use Among Independent Nurses: Is This Leading to a Shift in Nursing Practices and the Care Relationship?
+TITLE: Smartphone Use by Independent Nurses: Toward a Shift in Nursing Practices and the Care Relationship?

-There is a genuine political commitment to the use of new technologies in healthcare.
+There is genuine political will to adopt new technologies in healthcare.
 According to the “e-health” study, conducted in 2015 among the 53 European member states of the World Health Organization, it appears that 42 countries allocated public funds to e-health programs last year.
 The WHO strongly encourages these efforts in a recent report from March 2016 (WHO 2016).
-In France, policy incentives and programs are increasing, particularly for projects aimed at caring for patients in their homes.
-Connected devices, tablets, and smartphones seem to be becoming essential tools for patient care.
+In France, policy incentives and programs are on the rise, particularly for projects aimed at providing care to patients in their homes.
+Connected devices, tablets, and smartphones appear to be becoming indispensable tools for patient care.
 I wish to study the use of smartphones by independent nurses in order to understand the implications for nursing practices and, in particular, for the nurse-patient relationship.
-The research methodology will be qualitative, involving interviews with nurses and ethnographic observations in patients’ homes.
+The study will employ a qualitative methodology, consisting of interviews with nurses and ethnographic observations in patients’ homes.

 Degrees

-• 2016: Master’s degree in Health Research – Specialization in Care, Humanities, and Society, University of Montpellier.
+• 2016: Master’s 2 in Research, Health track—Healthcare, Humanities, and Society specialization, University of Montpellier.

 • 2009: Bachelor's degree in Health and Social Sciences, University of Montpellier III.

-• 2009: Diploma in Health Management, I.F.C.S. at Montpellier University Hospital.
+• 2009: Diploma in Health Care Management, I.F.C.S. at the Montpellier University Hospital.

-• 2005: University Certificate in Wound Care and Healing, University of Montpellier I.
+• 2005: University Diploma in Wounds and Wound Healing, University of Montpellier I.

 • 2001: State-certified nursing degree, IFSI at Montpellier University Hospital.

-• 1995: High School Diploma in Science with a Biology track, Lycée Paul Valéry in Sète.
+• 1995: Scientific Baccalaureate with a concentration in Biology, Lycée Paul Valéry in Sète.